The Soul

 Rightly or Wrongly, it makes us go.

-Soul is other than Body and Mind.
+Soul is other than Body or Mind.

-And Soul is the essence that drives them.
+Soul is the essence that drives them.

 Then is The Soul The Unconscious Mind?